SebastienGorgoni/ADA_Project_2021/README.md

 For all our models, except the LSTM and DNN, we applied hyperparameters tuning using grid search and random search.
 The best model model was selected basey on its accuracy.

 ## Output
 To present our result, we will compare a hold-only position of the corresponding asset to a long/short position based on our predicitons (i.e. long if we predict a price increase, short if we except a price decrease).
+All output have been included in the repository.

 ## Authors